Tell us more about Parks Week!

 The Kāpiti Coast is home to many great open spaces for our community to enjoy.
 It's important that we value and look after our parks so everybody can enjoy and make the most of them.

-How will we celebrate our parks?
+How did we celebrate our parks?

 Parks Week was all about highlighting and celebrating the important role parks play – for people, communities, and the natural environment, encouraging greater use of parks, celebrating the contribution that volunteers make to parks and promoting healthy parks and healthy people message.